barnscott/newworkspaceshortcut-barnix.io/README.md

   - By default, this shortcut with automatically trigger the Overview to provide a limited form of visual feedback.
 However, this preference can be changed via the extension's Settings panel.

 These shortcuts are created to work logically with the vanilla gnome shortcuts including change-workspace (`Super + ALT + Left/Right`) and move-window-to-next-workspace (`Shift + Super + ALT + Left/Right`).

+## Minimal Tiler

+- `Super + Space` will resize window to 40% width by 45% height
+- `Ctl + Shift` and `arrow` key will relocate the window to the applicable half of the display
+  - Using `right` and `left` arror will move window along X axis
+  - Using `up` and `down` arror will move window along Y axis

+Using these keys together, the user can quickly slide windows around the existing workspace

 # Purpose